GEF Terms and Conditions

 ii) Within one year of the loan, a full "Scientific Report" detailing the major highlights or problems of the project.
 The report should normally be 6 to 8 A4 pages in length (of which no more than 4 page equivalents are text) and should include the following sections:

-- Background (including field survey site location map)
+- Background (including list of equipment borrowed from the GEF and field survey site location map with coordinates)